 Problems with Two Layers of Shingles: Can it be Fixed?

-Not to mention that there is a repair code (which involves building codes) that doesn’t really allow such a roof to be repaired.
+Not to mention that there is a repair code (which involves building codes) that doesn’t allow such a roof to be repaired.
 So, before you decide to have one, you probably need to consider some of these facts first.

 Problems with Two Layers of Shingles